 The Arthur and Esther Kane Legal Clinic is the first and only legal clinic in the nation providing free legal services exclusively to people who are blind or visually impaired.
-Since its founding in 2005 by retired Cook County Circuit Court Judge Nicholas Pomaro, the clinic has served thousands of clients dealing with discrimination, personal injury, social security, bankruptcy and housing issues.
+Since its founding in 2005 by retired Cook County Circuit Court Judge Nicholas Pomaro, the clinic has served thousands of clients dealing with Social Security, employment discrimination, wills and estates, housing, and other topics.

-The clinic is currently operated by Carol Anderson and Paul W. Rink, both of whom are legally blind licensed legal practitioners.
+Director Paul W. Rink, a legally blind licensed attorney, leads the Clinic on a volunteer basis.
 The clinic has been formally recognized by John Marshall Law School, Vanderbilt Law School and Chief Justice John Roberts of the United States Supreme Court for the superior legal support it provides.

 - Volunteer: To volunteer at the Kane Legal Clinic, please submit a volunteer application found on our volunteer page.